 One of the key initiatives introduced to increase transparency and combat BEPS is Country-by-Country Reporting (CbCR), recommended by the OECD/G20 BEPS Action Plan 13.
-Since 2016, large multinational companies have been required to submit CbCR reports to the tax authorities.
+Since 2016, large multinational companies have been required to submit CbCR reports to the tax authorities (with mandatory reporting starting in jurisdictions that implemented OECD recommendations into domestic law; for instance, the United States required filing for fiscal years beginning on or after July 1, 2016 (IRS, 2016)).
 These reports contain aggregated financial data for each country of operation, including revenues, pre-tax profits, taxes paid and accrued, number of employees, tangible assets, etc. Initially, this data was used only by tax authorities for risk analysis purposes; however, in recent years, public CbCR reporting has undergone significant development.